 It is becoming more and more difficult to get permits.
 In 2018, almost all of the permits were sold out for the high demand weeks of April, May, June and July of 2018 within the 1st day of going on sale.
 By the end of March 2019, the permits were almost completely sold out until mid September!

-This year, permits for 2020 are going on sale the 1st of October 2019.
-It will probably be more difficult for the 2020 season to get permits.
+This year, permits for 2020 went on sale the 1st of October 2019.
+It will be more difficult for the 2020 season to get permits.
 The demand is going up!
 BOOK NOW to secure your 4 days Inca Trail to Machu Picchu permits!

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 Due to government requirements, we cannot purchase an Inca Trail permits, entrances to Machu Picchu, or make hotel or train reservations without the following information:

 *** We will need each participants’ passport at the time of booking, as they will be required.